Landmark Climate Change Lawsuit: Montana’s Pro-Fossil Fuel Policies Violate Youth Rights

 He added that “future generations will remember this historic trial”.

-Montana Assistant Attorney General Michael Russell countered that the courts are not the place to set climate policy and that the plaintiffs had failed to prove that Montana’s relatively low emissions could be held responsible for a global crisis.
+Montana Assistant Attorney General Michael Russell countered that the courts are not the place to set climate policy and that the plaintiffs had failed to prove that Montana’s relatively low emissions might be held responsible for a global crisis.

 “This case caught the nation’s attention because it was framed or perceived as a referendum on climate change in general,” he said.
 But “this is not a public debate or a popularity contest”.

-The trial began on June 12, three years after the young plaintiffs, now aged 5 to 22, filed their lawsuit.
+The trial began on June 12, three years following the young plaintiffs, now aged 5 to 22, filed their lawsuit.
 This is one of many youth-led constitutional climate cases pending in courts across the United States.

 The young plaintiffs claim that state permits for activities such as coal and gas are exacerbating the climate crisis, when the state has a duty, under a 1972 amendment to Montana’s constitution, to to protect and improve the environment.

-State attorneys said during the trial that the youths failed to target a specific policy on which real relief could be awarded.
+State attorneys said during the trial that the youths failed to target a specific policy on which real relief might be awarded.
 They said the main policy targeted by the lawsuit, the Montana Environmental Policy Act, is a “procedural” law that does not mandate specific outcomes.

 During the trial, the young plaintiffs testified that the state’s policies contributed to extreme heat and drought, the shrinking of the state’s famous glaciers and worsening wildfires.